TEFL TESOL courses

 Tap water in Peru is NOT safe for drinking.
 Tap water can be purified by boiling it or adding purification tablets, such as Micropur, which can be purchased at most pharmacies.
 Generally speaking, bottled water is easy to buy in stores.
 Showering and brushing your teeth with water is rarely a problem.

-It is recommended that you bring medications for travellers' diarrhea and altitude sickness.
-The best way to prevent traveller’s diarrhea is to be careful of the food and water that you eat and drink.
-Ciprofloxacin (Cipro) or Levofloxacin (Levaquin) are good choices for treatment of traveller's diarrhea.
+It is recommended that you bring medications for travelers' diarrhea and altitude sickness.
+The best way to prevent travelers' diarrhea is to be careful of the food and water that you eat and drink.
+Ciprofloxacin (Cipro) or Levofloxacin (Levaquin) are good choices for treatment of travelers' diarrhea.

 See your physician for specific recommendations.